3921 Farnam Street

 Flavors on Scoop

-With a focus on fresh and local, our flavors change with the season and the availability.
-Check out some of our selection of flavors below, but you’ll have to stop into the shop to find out what’s on scoop for the day!
+With a focus on fresh and local, our flavors change with the season an availability.
+We have some classics that are always on the menu, but you'll have to stop into the shop to find out what's on scoop for the day!

 Sauces & Toppings